-At Scarcliffe Primary School we have a Pastoral Officer who works in school every other week, who provides support for children and families.
-The Pastoral Officer is in school on Fridays.
+At Scarcliffe Primary School we have a Pastoral Officer who works in school every week, who provides support for children and families.
 Parents can meet by appointment, though for brief queries the Pastoral Officer can be contacted by key families via telephone each day.
 During term time the Pastoral Officer may work directly with children on an individual basis, or may request that our trained Teaching Assistants offer specific support.

 Based on the needs of each family, the Pastoral Officer coordinates the support of the appropriate services.
 An initial support plan is devised, alongside school staff and the family to agree what intervention is most appropriate.
-This is reviewed every six weeks.
-Where appropriate TAF meetings are arranged to monitor the work of all the agencies involved.
+Where appropriate TAF (team around the family) meetings are arranged to monitor the work of all the agencies involved.
 The Early Help Assessment Tools, including the safety and wellbeing grid are used to assess progress and achievements made by the families and professionals supporting them.